reflxlabs/reflxlabsinc.com/source/_press/REFLX_Boogio_PressRelease_102813.md

 Labs technology, the REFLX Labs logo, Boogio, and Boogio technology are trademarks of REFLX Labs Inc. and its related entities.
 All third-party trademarks, trade names, or service marks are the property of their respective owners.
-REFLX Labs Inc’s technology and products are protected by pending U.S. and foreign patents.
+REFLX Labs Inc's technology and products are protected by pending U.S. and foreign patents.